Gunman ‘shoots 10 people dead’ in Montenegro after ‘family dispute’

 Another six people were wounded, including a policeman

-A gunman has killed at least ten people during a shooting rampage after an alleged “family dispute” in Montenegro.
+A gunman has killed at least 10 people during a shooting rampage after an alleged “family dispute” in Montenegro.

 The 34-year-old attacker was shot dead by police after a gun battle in the city of Cetinje.